 It covers approximately 76 square miles within Los Angeles County (the “County”), including the cities of Pasadena and Sierra Madre and Altadena.

-The District currently operates 19 elementary schools, five middle schools, four comprehensive high schools, one continuation school and one alternative independent study school.
+The District currently operates 19 elementary schools, seven middle schools, four comprehensive high schools, one continuation school and one alternative independent study school.

 The Pasadena Unified School District (PUSD) and City of Pasadena have partnered to bring families the “Find Your School Locator,” an online feature that puts information about public schools, city parks and libraries, bus routes, WiFi access and other important neighborhood information at the user’s fingertips.